IntersectMBO/cc-portal/proxy/README.md

 ## Introduction

 In Nginx, you can enhance the security of your web server by implementing basic HTTP authentication.
-This involves creating a `.httpasswd` file to store usernames and encrypted passwords.
-This guide will walk you through the process of creating and managing a `.httpasswd` file for user authentication on Nginx.
+This involves creating a `.htpasswd` file to store usernames and encrypted passwords.
+This guide will walk you through the process of creating and managing a `.htpasswd` file for user authentication on Nginx.

 ## Prerequisites